 Build quality is very good: the Sirui feels solid and robust, despite its lightweight construction.
 It remains rigid and steady even at the maximum operating height, with all five leg sections fully extended and both sections of the centre column at full reach.
 Three locking leg angles are available, and there’s the usual facility to remove one leg and the centre column for use as a monopod.
 And there are no retractable or interchangeable metal spikes for the feet, but the rubber pads are of good quality.

-These are the two most common materials used for tripod legs.
-Aluminium tripods are cheaper, but weigh more.
+Aluminum vs carbon-fiber: These are the two most common materials used for tripod legs.
+Aluminum tripods are cheaper but weigh more.
 They’re ideal if you want the maximum stability for your money.
-Carbon-fibre tripods cost more but weigh less, and absorb vibration better.
+Carbon-fiber tripods cost more but weigh less and absorb vibration better.
 They’re good if cost is less important than weight – but the price premium can be substantial.

-Tripod legs may have three, four or five sections.
+Leg sections: Tripod legs may have three, four, or five sections.
 A larger number of sections means the tripod is shorter and more portable when it’s folded, but it will usually take a little longer to set up and may well not be quite as stable.

 You can also find other, specialist heads.
 Geared heads allow you to make fine adjustments to camera angles.
 Gimbal heads are designed for use with long, heavy lenses – which can otherwise can unbalance a tripod.
 And then there are specialist heads for panoramas and video too.

-How high and low do you want your tripod to go?
+Min and max height: How high and low do you want your tripod to go?
 Shots aren’t always improved by shooting them at eye level (lower often works best), but it’s also about getting a comfortable working height.
-Check the height without the column extended, if you can.
+Check the height without the column being extended, if you can.

-Not all tripods come with a centre column, but most do.
+Center column: Not all tripods come with a center column, but most do.
 You can extend this upwards to increase the height of the camera, although this introduces extra wobble.
-On some tripods, the centre column can be rotated to produce an angled boom, which is perfect for overhead shots, macro work and table-top photography.
+On some tripods, the centre column can be rotated to produce an angled boom, which is perfect for overhead shots, macro work, and tabletop photography.
 Using the centre column does reduce the stability of the tripod, however, so is best avoided with long exposures.